openhab/openhab-docs/_addons_bindings/zwave/doc/elexa/dmms1_0_0.md

 ### Group 1: Lifeline

+The Lifeline association group reports device status to a hub and is not designed to control other devices directly.
+When using the Lineline group with a hub, in most cases, only the lifeline group will need to be configured and normally the hub will perform this automatically during the device initialisation.
 Lifeline communication of motion / no motion and light level status to Z-Wave controller.
 Supported command classes: NOTIFICATION\_REPORT\_V4 SENSOR\_BINARY\_REPORT\_V2 SENSOR\_MULTILEVEL\_REPORT\_V7 BATTERY\_REPORT DEVICE\_RESET\_LOCALLY\_NOTIFICATION

-This group supports 5 nodes.
+Association group 1 supports 5 nodes.

 ### Group 2: BASIC

 BASIC_SET Trigger associated devices control command communication to associated Z-Wave devices in the network.
 Use parameters 2, 3, 5, and 8 to configure this group’s settings.
 Supported command classes: BASIC_SET

-This group supports 5 nodes.
+Association group 2 supports 5 nodes.

 ### Group 3: Notification Reports

 NOTIFICATION\_REPORT\_V4
 notifications to Z-Wave devices associated in this group.
-Supported command classes: NOTIFICATION\_REPORT\_V4 This group supports 5 nodes.
+Supported command classes: NOTIFICATION\_REPORT\_V4

+Association group 3 supports 5 nodes.

 ### Group 4: SENSOR BINARY

 SENSOR\_BINARY\_REPORT_V2
 notifications to Z-Wave devices associated in this group.
-Supported command classes: SENSOR\_BINARY\_REPORT_V2 This group supports 5 nodes.
+Supported command classes: SENSOR\_BINARY\_REPORT_V2

+Association group 4 supports 5 nodes.

 ## Technical Information